danilhendrasr/mysql-replication-experiment/README.md

 This repo contains a bunch of examples on how to set up a MySQL replication in different replication configurations.
 Each setup uses docker compose for easy scaffolding and testing.

+To play around with it yourself, go to the directory of the setup you want to try out and check out at the readme.
+There should be a guide on how to scaffold and test each of them.

 ## Table of Contents

 - [x] [Simple binlog-based replication](./simple-binlog)